Eight Reasons Why You Should Consider Investing In Funds (Mutual Funds)

 Funds are also ranked by how well they perform (how much they return to their investors) against their peers and their benchmarks.
-Hargreaves Hargreaves Lansdown, for example, have the Wealth 150 funds list, which they believe are the best funds (in terms of performance) and most cost effective (in terms of fees) available to UK investors.
+Hargreaves Hargreaves Lansdown, for example, has the Wealth 150 funds list, which they believe are the best funds (in terms of performance) and most cost-effective (in terms of fees) available to UK investors.

 Reason 2 – You can employ the stock picking talents of the best professional fund manager

 Most funds don’t perform better than the stock market over time, but some fund managers are rock stars in their industry.
 This is because they are simply the best at what they do.
 All you have to do is find out who they are, and invest in their funds.

 Reason 3 – Investing in funds is a hands-off investment strategy; the fund managers do all the work